enricoforti/enricoforti.github.io/index.md

 _Under review_

-Shortages intensify scrutiny of resource-allocation practices, including in healthcare.
+Shortages intensify scrutiny of resource-allocation practices.
 Although striving and hard work are ostensibly valued as rationing criteria, actual resource allocation choices in a large-scale field study of 268,679 medical crowdfunding campaigns and in three experiments across different settings show that candidates perceived to be “naturally” advantaged are consistently deemed to be more deserving of healthcare resources than hard-working “strivers.”
 We observe a preference for naturalness in resource-allocation decisions about a wide range of individual needs and types of resources, including medications, hospital equipment, and financial support.
 This documented preference for naturalness has important implications for contexts plagued by shortages and rationing.
 We discuss practical mechanisms that could help health-care decision makers debias decision-making processes and new strategies for addressing the psychological, health, and moral consequences of resource allocation under scarcity.